dhthwy/r/README.md

 Free well water is nice... but not everyone has that luxury.

 I think it was Biden who said the USA can support far more people.
-If that were true, why the fuck are people running out of water across the whole board?
+If that were true, why the fuck are so many states running out of water across the whole board?

 More people = more climate change too.